dotnet-foundation/wg-maintainers/Meetings/2022-03-09-meeting-minutes.md

 - Reviewed previous meeting minutes
 - Process for leaving the foundation
   - Board has voted to approve the process to leave the Foundation
   - Tom Pappas met with the lawyers to review the process and to review the agreements that we will use going forward.
+Tom also spoke to the lawyers about making the joining process clearer as well right
   - We should put forward an FAQ for each agreement for joining the foundation
   - Project committee will then review, then go to the Executive Committee an the Board
   - Hoping to start July 1 with the new agreements and a clearer process for projects joining the foundation.
 - Want to have a joint meeting of the maintainers and project committees to help define our roles.
 - Project benefits PR, is being worked on and moving forward
 - Tom Pappas took the role of Executing Director Feb 1, will be announced in the next newsletter
-- Brief discussion about the probationary committee membership
+- Brief discussion about the probationary committee membership.
+It was mentioned that no social media information would be exposed until active participants in the DNF maintainers committee.
 - Talk about how we can provide better guidance to maintainers from this thread as well: [Centralised information for .NET Foundation operation](https://github.com/dotnet-foundation/Home/discussions/61)
   - We are starting to work on this from the board
   - Tom Pappas wants to inventory the requests so that we can show sponsors what the Foundation does for projects